jcsargis00/PyBer_Analysis/README.md

 #

 #### Differences in ride-shaing data amoungst the different city types
-Urban rides were 68% of total rides, suburban rides were 26% while rural rides were 5% of the total rides
+Urban rides comprised 68% of total rides, while suburban rides were 26%, and rural rides were only 5%.
+However, average fares in rural areas were much higher and the average fare per ride was also higher in rural areas.
+This could be due to shorter length of rides in urban areas, an area to look into if the data is available.
+Total fares by area were much higher in urban areas, due to the volume of rides and drivers, compared to the other city types.
+#
 ![pie chart rides/city](https://github.com/jcsargis00/PyBer_Analysis/blob/main/Resources/numberridespie.PNG)
 #### Ride-sharing data